Water Resources Management

 Water is crucial resource to petroleum exploration and production activities.
 PTTEP thus conducts an assessment on risks related to water resources management in all operating areas, supply chain, product use to prevent the issues on water quality and water scarcity in neighboring communities.
 The Company also improves the water efficiency and water conservation and emphasize on the importance of leakage detection programs, maintenance, and the reduction of water losses from unnecessary activities.

 PTTEP developed the water risk assessment tool in 2013 and keeps it up to date in accordance with the updated internationally recognized tools, for evaluating and managing the water related risk at all operating sites.
 The assessment was aimed at extending the risks to cover those related to water scarcity, increase in water fees, laws and regulations related to water consumption, as well as possible conflicts with stakeholders.
-The assessment utilizes actual data gathered onsite and forecasts from internationally recognized tools such as WRI Aqueduct, and WWF Water Risk Filter.
-Notably, the assessment focused on present and future risks (for 2020 and 2030, respectively), and the results were used to define risk management targets and the efficiency opportunities.
+The assessment utilizes the Company projects’ data and location-based data from internationally recognized tools such as WRI Aqueduct, and WWF Water Risk Filter.
+Notably, the assessment focused on present and future risks (for 2023, 2030 and 2050, respectively), and the results were used to furtherly define water management targets and the efficiency opportunities.

-As the results of water use and return and water related-risk assessment, PTTEP implements the water management programs according to water efficiency hierarchy, for example; to reusing such as produced water as non-fresh water to improve oil recovery capacity and reduce consumption of limited freshwater, preserving the freshwater resource for the community’s consumption by initiating water resources conservation and water bank projects with local communities in the water stress area and maintains the operations continually.
+As the results of water use and return and water related-risk assessment, PTTEP implements the water management programs, according to water efficiency hierarchy, to consider mitigation the impact to the Company and communities freshwater in terms of its availability, accessibility and quality for example; reusing such as produced water as non-fresh water to improve oil recovery capacity leading to the reduction of consumption of limited freshwater, preserving the freshwater resource for the community’s consumption by initiating water resources conservation and water bank projects with local communities in the water stress area and maintains the operations continually, control wildfire and monsoon tree planting to protect water catchment areas, and installing the basic utility equipment and structures of utility water distribution and storage system for ensuring the continuous water supply to the communities.

 Furthermore, PTTEP equips our employees with essential training to enhance water conservation across all operations.
 Employees share lesson learns to implement practical solutions within their operations, such as optimizing water use in drilling processes and improving water recycling systems.
 This training also incorporates case studies demonstrating successful produced water management practices, equipping our team with the skills and knowledge to actively contribute to our water sustainability initiatives.